Dr. Paul M. DiGiacomo

 Satellite Oceanography & Climatology Division

-To view Dr. DiGiacomo's complete list of publications, visit the account links listed below:
+To view Dr. DiGiacomo's publications, visit:

 Dr. Paul M. DiGiacomo is Chief of the Satellite Oceanography and Climatology Division in the NOAA/NESDIS Center for Satellite Applications and Research (STAR).
 Paul is a biological oceanographer, with expertise in water quality assessments, coastal marine ecosystem dynamics and remote sensing of ocean, coastal, and inland waters.
 He has a B.S. from Penn State University and a Ph.D. from UCLA, both in Biology, and subsequently was a National Research Council (NRC) Resident Research Associate at JPL.